bennypham/Prophet-Times/README.md

 # Harry-Prophet
-Side little project to understand ARKit and SpriteKit to detect and display videos on the Harry Prophet newspaper
+Side little project to understand ARKit and SceneKit to detect and display videos on the Harry Prophet newspaper